haddocking/haddock3/docs/integration_tests.md

 there are, likely something went wrong, unless you are developing code that specifically affects the CAPRI scores.

-**Note:** You can configure the relative paths between the two haddock installations in case you installed `haddock main` in a different path from the specified here.
+**Note:** Edit the `diff_capri.sh` script to configure the relative paths between the two haddock installations in case you installed `haddock main` in a different path from the specified here.